 - Have a strong connection to Washington State, and be able to articulate why organizing in Washington matters to you.

 The Washington Bus is a statewide organization that empowers young people to be leaders, both within their own communities and in the broader progressive movement.
 As a values driven organization, the Washington Bus Fellowship is dedicated to supporting and fostering leadership from underrepresented communities.

 We strongly encourage folks from immigrant communities and communities of color, as well as those who identify as women, LGBTQ or working class to apply.

 The Washington Bus Fellowship runs from the week of June 13th to August 19th, 2022.
 Fellows must be able to participate in all ten weeks of the program and are expected to commit at least 20 hours per week, including occasional weekend and evening commitments.
 In 2021, the program ran from 10am-3pm, Tuesday through Friday.
 We expect the 2022 schedule to be similar.

 Yes!
 Fellows are paid $18.50 hourly.
 You can also receive your pay as an educational stipend.

 What’s an average day like for a Washington Bus Fellow?

 That really depends on the week.
-However, on an average weekday, you’ll meet in the classroom at 10am, and spend a couple hours learning from some of the best community leaders and political experts in the state.
+However, on an average weekday, you’ll meet in the classroom (or via Zoom) at 10am, and spend a couple hours learning from some of the best community leaders and political experts in the state.
 In an in-person year, afternoons and evenings vary, but you can expect to be busy 3-4 evenings a week, attending music festivals, planning work field events, and engaging volunteers.
-On the weekends you can expect be out in the community registering folks to vote, canvassing neighbors and dancing with Vote Bot.
-In 2020 we ran a completely remote Fellowship.
-In 2021, we expect to run a hybrid program, but will still be leaning heavily into digital organizing and online events.
+On the weekends you might be out in the community registering folks to vote, canvassing neighbors and dancing with Vote Bot.
+In 2021 we ran an almost completely remote Fellowship.
+In 2022, we expect to run a hybrid program, but will still be leaning heavily into digital organizing and online events.

 What's the application process like?